JuliaGNI/GeometricIntegrators.jl/docs/joss/paper.md

 This work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 708124.
 The views and opinions expressed herein do not necessarily reflect those of the European Commission.

-Tomasz M. Tyranowski provided the initial implementation of stochastic integrators.
+Tomasz M. Tyranowski provided the initial implementation of stochastic integrators which can now be found in the package StochasticIntegrators.jl.

 # References